cspr-rad/kairos-spec/src/spec.typ

 == Architecture Components <architecture-components>
 === Kairos CLI (CLI client) <kairos-cli>

 The Kairos CLI offers a simple user interface (UI) which provides commands to allow a user to deposit, transfer and withdraw funds allocated in their Kairos account.
-Once a user submits either of the transactions, the client delegates the bulk of the work to the Kairos node (@kairos-node).
+Once a user submits either of the transactions, the client delegates the bulk of the work to the L2 node (@l2-node).
 It can also be used to verify past state changes and to query account balances.

 // Web UI is now post-version 0.1
 // == Web UI